kxytim/DLVM_for_process_monitoring/README.md

 The average FAR and MDR of ODBS are 3.214% and 16.738%.

-The total time of training and testing is:86.189s.
+The total time of training and testing is: 87.223s.

 End